tyler-vs/tyler-vs/README.md

 Hi, I'm Tyler (a junior front-end developer),

-I am a support specialist and junior front-end developer at [We Are Underground](https://www.weareunderground.com/).
-I help out our Shopify Merchants that use our themes to make their online business ideas into a reality.
-I also contribute to the theme's code, debug and submit bug fixes and write theme documentation.
+I am a junior front-end developer at [We Are Underground](https://www.weareunderground.com/) where I help contribute to the code for five amazing Shopify themes that is used by hundreds of merchants for their online store.
+I help maintain the repositories, test, debug, issues, fix bugs and even add features to the code bases.

-I love front-end development and working on the web and with Shopify.
-I strive to write clean, efficient, problem solving code.
-I prefer spaces over tabs.
-I have a website, [my website](https://tylervanschaick.com/), but have a lack of articles to read.
-Other quick bits:

-- I’m currently working on Shopify Themes.
-- I’m currently learning Liquid.
-- I’m looking to collaborate on something Shopify related.. need to check.
-- Grow With Google Front-end Nano Degree Student

 <details>
   <summary>Skills</summary>